What is the STEM School Label?

 Its aim is to provide European schools with:

 - a European-wide accreditation and support service, as well as

 - an online environment for teachers, heads of schools, and school staff to exchange about their STEM strategy at the school level.

 Why apply for a STEM School Label?

-There are a number of reasons why a school should apply for the STEM School Label:1.
-High visibility at national and European level through concerted communication and dissemination activities on the European STEM School Label portal 2.
+1. High visibility at national and European level through concerted communication and dissemination activities on the European STEM School Label portal 2.
 Recognition as a school willing to improve its level of STEM education and to share its expertise 3.
 Possibility to show the STEM School Label in all the school’s promotional and information materials 4.
 Membership in a European network of STEM schools to inspire the development of STEM strategies at school level

 The STEM School Label offers the ideal space for these participants to interact, exchange best practices, ask for advice and share difficult cases and how they were solved.